Doctoral, Post-Doctoral & Junior Faculty Research Fellowship

 For Ph.D. students, the goal of the fellowship is to assist them in expanding their analytical, empirical and methodological tools of inquiry in their Ph.D. thesis research so that it includes a civil resistance perspective.

 For junior faculty and post-doctoral researchers, the goal of the fellowship is to help them complete a relevant book or academic journal article germane to civil resistance.

 In either case, fellows are expected to incorporate a civil resistance scholarship in their work, drawing from relevant literature and theoretical frameworks.

 This stipend program is available for doctoral students; junior faculty (within their first five years of hire) on a tenure-track position; and full-time post-doctoral researchers, lecturers, and assistant professors who are working to secure a permanent faculty appointment, or will advance to an associate professor or a senior lecturer.

-This year, ICNC awarded the 2019 Research Fellowship to:
+In 2019, ICNC awarded the Research Fellowship to: